Cohabitation agreement solicitors

 It is very common for disputes to arise between the people sharing a house, whether it’s a cohabiting couple or friends.

-The cohabitation disputes lawyers at Lupton Fawcett have the experience and legal knowledge to help you resolve these issues effectively.
+Our cohabitation disputes lawyers have the experience and legal knowledge to help you resolve these issues effectively.

-Disputes often occur when one party wishes to leave a property they have contributed financially to over the years but do not necessarily have legal rights to, and when one party wishes to sell a property which is owned in joint names.
+Disputes often occur when one party wishes to leave a property that they have contributed financially to over the years but do not necessarily have legal rights to, or when one party wishes to sell a property which is owned in joint names.

-It is important for the interests of all parties involved to have a formal agreement drawn up at the outset, so that misunderstandings and common pitfalls can be avoided in the future.
+In some cases, you may have acquired beneficial ownership, however this can be difficult to prove in court without a cohabitation agreement.
+It is in the best interests of all parties involved to have a formal agreement drawn up at the outset, so that misunderstandings and common pitfalls can be avoided in the future.